aronfraga/net.api.parking/README.md

 ````
 ````
 Spot { GET, POST, PUT }
-    - post - /api/spot - create the garage size, if you have a garage with 20 spot to park pit 20.
+    - post - /api/spot - create the garage size, if you have a garage with 20 spot to park put 20.
     - get - /api/spot - get all spot status
     - put - /api/spot - update spot status on your garage, this should not be controlled on your own.
                         The idea is that when a reservation is made it changes to not available or available when the place is released.